andre-hctulc/react-console/README.md

 # react-console

-A simple React console for logging or executing commands
+A simple React console for logging and executing commands

 ## Usage